PROG3300capstone/playingPuzzle/README.md

-# playingPuzzle
+# react-app-playingPuzzle
-A strategic puzzle-platformer.
+Our first attempt at game dev.